evnm/research-in-production/README.md

 ### What is this?

 Engineering as a discipline is driven by a healthy balance between research and development.
+Within the realm of computer science and engineering, I think that there is too often a disconnect between the two halves of this equation.
+The research side is often accused of lacking context to the trials and tribulations of "real-world" developers.
+Conversely, developers largely take for granted the debt owed to the giants on whose shoulders they stand.

-This project is an attempt to bolster appreciation for the former by shedding light on some of the academic and industrial research behind commonly-used softare systems.
+Research In Production is an attempt to bolster appreciation for the research side of R&D by shedding light on some of the academic and industrial research behind commonly-used softare systems.

 Most non-trivial software systems* are powered by concepts and techniques that came into being after a group of people put a lot of